benwzj/benwzj.github.io/_posts/2023-10-17-react-effect.md

 ```

 Each render’s Effect has its **own** `ignore` variable.
 Initially, the `ignore` variable is set to false.
 However, if an Effect gets cleaned up (such as when you select a different person), its `ignore` variable becomes true.
 So now it doesn’t matter in which order the requests complete.
 Only the last person’s Effect will have `ignore` set to false, so it will call `setBio(result)`.

+The keys to understand this race conditions' resolusion are:
+- Clear the design of effect's `cleanup function`.
+- Clear asynchronous pattern and closure pattern in javascript.

 ## FQA